-Dr. Samarov is currently the orchestra director at Tulane University, where he also teaches chamber music and conducting; he has previously held faculty positions with St. Cloud State University and Luther College.
+Dr. Samarov is currently the orchestra director at Tulane University, where he also teaches chamber music and conducting.
+He has previously held faculty positions with St. Cloud State University (MN) and Luther College (IA).

-Among his recent activities are appearances as guest conductor with Pleven Philharmonic and Rousse Philharmonic in Bulgaria and Sinfonia Bucharest in Romania as well as premiere recordings of Symphonies #4 and #7 by Canadian composer Alan Belkin.
-In November of 2012, Maestro Samarov conducted the inaugural performances of Fleur de Lys Chamber Orchestra in New Orleans and subsequently was invited for additional performances with the group.
+He has appeared as a guest conductor with Pleven Philharmonic and Rousse Philharmonic in Bulgaria and Sinfonia Bucharest in Romania and Fleur de Lys Chamber Orchestra in New Orleans, and conducted the premiere recordings of Symphonies ##4, 6, and 7 by Canadian composer Alan Belkin.
+Dr. Samarov made his operatic debut conducting Verdi's "Rigoletto" at State Opera Burgas (Bulgaria) in 2014 and conducted Puccini's "Madama Butterfly" at State Opera Stara Zagora, Bulgaria in 2015.
 He performs regularly as a substitute cellist with Louisiana Philharmonic and is in demand as a high school/youth orchestra clinician.

-Mr. Samarov is also active as a composer—among his recently premiered compositions are wind quintet, string quartet and a suite for 10 winds; he is also the author of a guitar concerto and a number of other works.
-He resides in New Orleans with his wife Tanya, a pediatrician.
+Mr. Samarov is also active as a composer—among his recently premiered compositions are wind quintet, string quartet and a suite for 10 winds.
+He is also the author of a guitar concerto and a number of other works.
+He resides in New Orleans with his wife Tanya, a pediatrician, and their son Julian.